arkency/posts/posts/2017-09-27-using-state-machine-with-event-sourced-entities-ruby.md

   end
 ```

-but the benefits are not so big in my opinion.
+But the benefits are not so big in my opinion.
 You don't see this method around other methods available for `draft` or `submitted` states and this meta-programming statement is not much better than my custom `if` statement.

 I also experimented with: